railsuser2014/openobject-doc-book-en/2/2_5_CRM/2_5_CRM_profiling.rst

 --------------------------

 You can manually encode calls that happen or you can pass them into OpenERP.
 But for mass campaigns, you can import a list of phone calls to make.
-To do this, click the import link at the bottom of the list of phone calls.
-On the GTK client use the toolbar button :menuselection:`Form --> Import data...` at the top.
+To do this, click the `Import` link at the bottom of the list of phone calls.
+On the GTK client, use the toolbar button :menuselection:`Form --> Import data...` at the top.

-The different operators can be assigned calls and handle them one by one using the menu :menuselection:`Sales --> Phone Calls --> Outbound`.
+The different operators can be assigned calls, and handle them one by one using the menu :menuselection:`Sales --> Phone Calls --> Outbound`.

 The operator can open the calls one by one.
 For each call, after having contacted the customer, the operator can click on one of the following buttons:

 * :guilabel:`Cancel`: you cancel the call.
-For example you could cancel the call if you have tried to call them more than three times.
+For example, you could cancel the call if you have tried to call them more than three times.

 * :guilabel:`Held`: you have spoken to the customer by phone.
 In this case the operator can change the case